ytakemon/GRETTA/README.md

 Current DepMap data used is version 20Q1 and was downloaded through the DepMap data portal.
-The data was distributed and used under the terms and conditions of [CC Atribution 4.0 license](https://creativecommons.org/licenses/by/4.0/).
+The data was distributed and used under the terms and conditions of [CC Attribution 4.0 license](https://creativecommons.org/licenses/by/4.0/).

 <!-- Below this line are default template stuff that will be updated as the package comes together -->